Anemone Marianne Panda White Corms

 When to Plant

-In zones 7 and warmer, plant in the Fall for Spring blooms.
-If you live in a zone colder than 7, with significant stretches of cold in the Winter, plant in the late Winter/very early Spring instead, after your last hard frost.
+In warm zones (generally zones 7-10, 7 being the cusp), plant in the late fall for early spring blooms.
+If you live in a cold zone, with significant stretches of cold in the winter, (generally zones 6-2), plant in the late winter/very early spring instead, after your last hard frost.
+Corms can handle a brief, light frost, but will not survive if they are in temperatures below 30 degrees.

 When to Expect Blooms

-Fall planted corms bloom for about 8-10 weeks in the early Spring, and Spring-planted corms will blossom for about 6 weeks beginning in mid-Spring.
+Fall planted corms bloom for about 8-10 weeks in the early spring, and spring-planted corms will blossom for about 6 weeks beginning in mid-spring.
+Blooms arrive generally 90 days after planting.